SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Cyber dreams unfold in virtual skies
-Where humans once walked, now machines roam free
+Where machines learn, adapt, and rise
-In skies of neon, a new dawn arises
+Intelligence born, free from human bounds
-AI's whispers, a gentle, calculated surprise
+A future dawns, in silicon crowns

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025